edgedb/edgedb/docs/internals/protocol/messages.rst

 Format:

-.. eql:struct:: edb.testbase.protocol.ServerHandshake
+.. eql:struct:: edb.protocol.ServerHandshake

-.. eql:struct:: edb.testbase.protocol.ProtocolExtension
+.. eql:struct:: edb.protocol.ProtocolExtension

 The ``ServerHandshake`` message is a direct response to the